Skip to main content

 Book an appointment at our Sandton practice and let us help you get back to moving well.

 Yes.
-Chiropractic care is an effective conservative option for most disc herniations.
+Chiropractic care is a widely used conservative option for most disc herniations.
 Treatment includes spinal mobilisation, nerve mobilisation techniques and progressive exercise.
-A 2013 study in the Journal of Manipulative and Physiological Therapeutics found that 90% of patients with lumbar disc herniation improved with chiropractic care and did not require surgery.
+The majority of patients with lumbar disc herniation experience meaningful improvement with conservative care including spinal manipulative therapy.

 A bulging disc involves the outer wall of the disc extending beyond its normal boundary, but the inner material stays contained.
 A herniated disc occurs when the outer wall tears and the inner gel-like material pushes through.
 Both can cause pain, but herniations are more likely to irritate nearby nerves and cause radiating symptoms like sciatica.

-In most cases, no. Research shows that 85 to 90% of disc herniations resolve with conservative care.
-Surgery is typically only recommended for severe or progressive neurological deficits such as significant weakness, loss of bladder or bowel control, or failure to improve after several months of appropriate treatment.
+In most cases, no. The majority of disc herniations improve with conservative care.
+Surgery is typically only recommended for severe or progressive neurological deficits such as significant weakness, loss of bladder or bowel control or failure to improve after several months of appropriate treatment.

 Yes.
-Studies using repeat MRI imaging have shown that many disc herniations reduce in size or reabsorb over time.
-Larger herniations actually have higher rates of spontaneous resorption than smaller ones.
+Repeat MRI studies show that many disc herniations reduce in size or reabsorb over time, and larger herniations tend to have higher rates of spontaneous resorption than smaller ones.
 However, this does not mean you should simply wait.
 Guided rehabilitation helps manage pain and prevents secondary problems during the healing process.

 Yes, and in fact it is strongly encouraged.
-Prolonged rest worsens outcomes for disc injuries.
-Controlled movement and specific exercises reduce pain, improve function and support the healing process.
-We design exercise programmes that are appropriate for your stage of recovery and gradually increase in intensity as you improve.
+Current guidelines advise against prolonged rest for disc injuries, as staying active supports better outcomes.
+Controlled movement and specific exercises help reduce pain, improve function and support healing.
+We design exercise programmes appropriate for your stage of recovery and gradually increase the intensity as you improve.